Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 Q: I am in my early 20’s and I was told my hair loss pattern is a Norwood Class 6, on its way to becoming a Class 7.
 My hair is brown in color and medium to coarse and I was told I have high density in my donor area.
 Although I was told I could have hair transplants, do you think that I should based upon what I have told you? — D.W., Pleasantville, N.Y.

 A: The main concern I would have is that when someone is already a Class 6 by their early 20’s, he may eventually be left with only a very thin see-through fringe as he ages.
-A high donor density now does not ensure that this will not occur – and coarse hair at 22 does not ensure that it will not become fine over time.
+A high donor density now does not ensure that this will not occur – and coarse donor hair at age 22 does not ensure that it will not become fine over time.
+In fact, there is a significant chance that it will.

 Q: I am a Caucasian female that has experienced hair loss on the sides of my head from the height of the eyebrow to the ear due to traction.
 The hair loss has been present since my teen years.
 My job requires me to wear my hair up most of the time.
 Although I don’t wear it nearly as tight, I seem to continue to lose my hair in the front and on the top of my head.
 My hair also used to be very thick as a child and is now quite thin.
 I’m not sure if this is normal or something else is going on, but I am definitely interested in a hair transplant. — M.H., Larchmont, NY